Kazimierz Moczarski: Imprisonment

 On 11 August 1945, five days after the Delegation for Poland officially dissolved, Moczarski was arrested by Ministry of State Security headed by Gen. Romkowski and put on political trial.
 On 18 January 1946 Moczarski was sentenced to 10 years in prison by a military court in Warsaw.
-Even though his penitentiary sentence was shortened to five years in February 1947, he was not released from the notorious Mokotów Prison upon his sentence's fulfillment four years later.
+Even though his penitentiary sentence was shortened to five years in February 1947, he was not released from Mokotów Prison upon his sentence's fulfilment four years later.
 The darkest years of Stalinism in Poland were yet to come.
 Interrogated by Romkowski's subordinates from 9 January 1949 till 6 June 1951, Moczarski endured 49 different types of torture later described in his memoir.
 Beatings included truncheon blows to bridge of nose, salivary glands, chin, shoulder blades, bare feet and toes (particularly painful), heels (ten blows each foot, several times a day), cigarette burns on lips and eyelids and burning of fingers.
 Sleep deprivation, resulting in near-madness – meant standing upright in a narrow cell for seven to nine days with frequent blows to the face – a hallucinatory method called by the interrogators "Zakopane".
 General Romkowski had already told him on 30 November 1948 that he had personally requested this "sheer hell".

-Beginning 2 March 1949, as means of psychological torture, Moczarski was locked up for nine months (or 255 days) with two German SS-men: SS-Untersturmführer of BdS Krakau Gustav Schielke and SS-Gruppenführer Jürgen Stroop.
+Beginning 2 March 1949, as means of psychological torture, Moczarski was locked up for nine months with two German SS-men: SS-Untersturmführer of BdS Krakau Gustav Schielke and SS-Gruppenführer Jürgen Stroop.
 Stroop was responsible for the annihilation of the Warsaw Ghetto after the 1943 uprising.
 His crimes resulted in the death of over 50,000 people.
-A committed Nazi, arrogant and unremitting until the very end, he was put on trial on 18 July 1951 for the war crimes committed in Poland and executed on 6 March 1952.
+A committed Nazi, unrepentant until the very end, he was put on trial on 18 July 1951 for the war crimes committed in Poland and executed on 6 March 1952.

-Also in 1952, a brand new Stalinist trial of Kazimierz Moczarski opened on counterrevolutionary charges falsified on site by MBP.
+Also in 1952, a brand new Stalinist trial of Moczarski opened on counterrevolutionary charges falsified on site by MBP.
 On 18 November 1952, by the decision of Warsaw's District Court, he was sentenced to death as an enemy of the state.
 The following October, his sentence was commuted to life imprisonment, but he was not informed about it.
-He thought to have remained on death row until January 1955, awaiting execution at a moment's notice until someone finally informed him of the verdict.
+He believed that he was still on death row until January 1955, awaiting execution at a moment's notice until someone finally informed him of the verdict.

 Rehabilitation suit

-During the massive anti-Stalinist upheaval known as the Polish October thaw, Kazimierz Moczarski was retried for the last time, pronounced innocent and released from prison on 24 June 1956.
+During the massive anti-Stalinist upheaval known as the Polish October thaw, Moczarski was retried for the last time, pronounced innocent and released from prison on 24 June 1956.
 He was cleared of all trumped-up charges against him and fully rehabilitated in December 1956, at the end of Stalinist terror in Poland.

 After his release, Moczarski rejoined the Democratic Party of Poland.
 He worked as a journalist at the Kurier Polski (Polish Courier) newspaper, being responsible for contacts with readers.
 He was also active in the anti-alcohol movement, and for some time he was editor-in-chief of a Problemy Alkoholizmu (Issues of Alcoholism) magazine.